 If someone is diagnosed with Alcoholic Gastritis and continues to drink, things will continue to get worse.
 They will continue to feel pain in their abdomen, increase sensitivity to foods and drinks, and could cause stomach ulcers.
 The bottom line is that continuing to drink, will only make you sicker.

 We know that alcohol is metabolized in our liver.
 Heavy drinking increases the risk for a fatty liver which can develop into liver disease.
-Someone who is in the beginning stages of heavy drinking, may be able to reverse the negative effects that alcohol has had on their body by remaining sober.
+Someone who is in the, may be able to reverse the negative effects that alcohol has had on their body by remaining sober.

 Individuals who continue drinking with liver damage, over time can develop more serious health concerns such as alcoholic hepatitis and Cirrhosis.
 These conditions are not reversible, and should be taken seriously.